zincio/apidocs/source/includes/_addax.md

 ----- | -----------
-(null) | No case has been opened for this order. open | A case has been opened for this order. closed | A case has been closed for this account.
+(null) | No case has been opened for this order. open | A case has been opened for this order. closed | A case has been closed for this order.

 `messages` contains the entire history of a case, and can have any of these values for `type`:
 Message Type | Description